BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 - blind_challenge_dst, an octet string representing the domain separation tag: api_id || "H2S_" where
-                       ciphersuite_id is defined by the ciphersuite and "H2S_" is an ASCII string comprised of 4 bytes.
+                       ciphersuite_id is defined by the ciphersuite and "H2S_" is an ASCII string composed of 4 bytes.

 Deserialization: